undeadindustries/romper/README.md

 ## Dependencies

-* 64bit (OS
+* 64bit amd/intel.
+Arm support soon
 * CPP17
 * WxWidgets
 * SQLiteCpp
+* AppImage for linux packaging

 ## Compiling

 * Soon, I'll create a sample .vscode folder.
-* Download libcurl4-openssl-dev
-* Download wxWidgets 3.2.1.
-Latest will probably work too.
-* For Linux: ../configure --enable-debug --with-opengl --with-gtk=3 --disable-shared --enable-webrequest
-* make and make install
+* For Linux: If you download and compile WxWidgets yourself. ../configure --enable-debug --with-opengl --with-gtk=3 --disable-shared --enable-webrequest && make && make install
-* Windows and MacOS coming soon
+* Windows, MacOS, and RaspberryPi Arm coming soon.

 ## Help

 I'll try to fix any issues you report.
-* But be cool.
+* Please be cool and understanding.
+This project is likely at the bottom of my priority list.
 * I am interested in help maintaining this.
 But unlikely to add any or many new features.
+* I would love help maintaining it.

 ## Version History

+* 2023-04-14
+    * Converted from VS Code Tasks to CMake.
+    * Using LinuxDistro AppImageTool to package.
+    * README.MD updates.
 * 2023-02-27
     * The first Linux 64 candidate.
     * README.MD.